BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

         }
 ```

-The call of modelbuilder class must be coded after //Begin BIADemo in order to preserve the future Framework evolution.
+The call of model builder class must be coded after //Begin BIADemo in order to preserve the future Framework evolution.

 ### 1.4 DTO file
-The DTO code represente two concepts:
+The DTO code represent two concepts:
 - data coming from the front,
-- data contained into the ressource managed by a Rest API.
+- data contained into the resource managed by a Rest API.

 In CRUD feature, the Rest API resource contains the same properties of the corresponding entity excepted for the relationship.